 Activities of Daily Living (ADLs) are essential tasks that people need to perform every day for basic self-care.
 These tasks are fundamental to maintaining a healthy and independent life.

-Within health and social care, understanding and assessing ADLs is crucial.
+Within health and social care, understanding and assessing ADLs is important.
 It helps professionals determine the level of support a person may need.

 Definition and Importance of ADLs